Edmonton, London: Edmonton Central Library

 The former public library (closed 1991) opened in 1897 at Fore Street.
-Designed by Maurice B. Adams with bequests provided by the John Passmore Edwards foundation.
+Designed by Maurice Bingham Adams with bequests provided by the John Passmore Edwards foundation.
 Today the Grade II listed building is used as a religious and community centre.
 (Inside the library by the main entrance were two portrait plaques of Charles Lamb and John Keats by George Frampton, 1908.
 The plaques can be viewed at (Community House, 313 Fore Street, Edmonton).